ch2ch3/github-profiles/README.md

 GitHub Profiles
 ===============
-This is a simple web page that displays information about a GitHub user when their username is entered, using AJAX.
+This is a simple web page that displays the public repo count and follower count of a specified GitHub user.
+When their username is entered, an AJAX get request is sent to the GitHub API.
+The response is rendered using Mustache and a template.

 Technologies used:
 - HTML5